-Matias, front-end developer and alumni from Wild Code School’s remote campus, comes back to his passion for music, his career path and what led him to a training in front-end development.
+Matias is a front-end developer and alumni from Wild Code School’s remote campus.
+For us, he talks about his passion for music, his career path and what led him to a training in front-end development.

 Music, housekeeping and web development: a thousand lives all gathered in one!